As someone who has experienced two early miscarriages, I can say having a miscarriage is really, really hard.

 - Your hormonal balance

-Another important element of promoting a healthy conception is to increase the circulation to the uterus.
-From our daily lifestyles of not exercising enough and sitting at a desk all day an decrease the circulation to the uterus.
-The left leg and the uterus share the same major artery with most of the blood going to the legs, especially when we live in a stressful state of fight or flight (our bodies sends all the blood to the muscles and brain in preparation for running away or fighting), the circulation to the uterus will be compromised.
+Another important element of promoting a healthy conception is to increase circulation to the uterus.
+Modern lifestyles are often high stress and busy, but lack in exercise and usually have us sitting at a desk all day (the left leg and the uterus share the same major artery, so avoid sitting with your legs crossed), which can decrease circulation to the uterus.
+High stress levels leave us living in a state of fight or flight which signals our bodies to send all the blood to the muscles and brain in preparation for running away or fighting, the results of which are decreased circulation to the uterus.

 There are three options for massage when it comes to supporting reproductive circulation.
-You can find a massage therapist who specializes in abdominal massage (or better yet a fertility massage therapist, you can book a consultation with a Mayan Abdominal Practitioner, or you can learn how to apply Self Fertility Massage™ at home.
+You can find a massage therapist who specializes in abdominal massage (or better yet a fertility massage therapist), you can book a consultation with a Maya Abdominal Practitioner, or you can learn how to apply Self Fertility Massage™ at home.

 5. Herb & Supplement Program for Recurrent Miscarriage